-He told dispatchers that Elliot just called him, saying he stabbed his girlfriend — 28-year-old Anvia Mickens — and was on his way to Niagara Falls to commit suicide.
+He told dispatchers that Elliott just called him, saying he stabbed his girlfriend — 28-year-old Anvia Mickens — and was on his way to Niagara Falls to commit suicide.

 911 call: “He admitted to me that he stabbed his girlfriend and killed her in his car…He drove to the Niagara Falls area…He left a suicide note and his phone in his vehicle.”

-Looking for evidence, police combed several locations in Youngstown, including Mickens’ workplace, her mother’s house, and Elliot’s home.
+Looking for evidence, police combed several locations in Youngstown, including Mickens’ workplace, her mother’s house, and Elliott’s home.

-Meanwhile, Niagara Falls, New York police discovered Mickens’ body in the trunk of Elliot’s silver Chevy Malibu parked near the Niagara River.
+Meanwhile, Niagara Falls, New York police discovered Mickens’ body in the trunk of Elliott’s silver Chevy Malibu parked near the Niagara River.
 He was arrested a couple of blocks away.

-Investigators are still trying to figure out why Elliot drove to Niagara Falls, as he has no connection to the area.
+Investigators are still trying to figure out why Elliott drove to Niagara Falls, as he has no connection to the area.
 They said he wouldn’t answer any of their questions.